Article published in:The Politics of Sound: Intersections of Music, Discourse and Political Communication

 van Dijk, Teun A.

 2011 “ ‘Caring’ Capitalism and the Duplicity of Critique.”
 Theory & Event 14(4). http://muse.jhu.edu/article/459121.

 Cited by other publications

-This list is based on CrossRef data as of 14 june 2020.
+This list is based on CrossRef data as of 07 november 2020.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.